BSMediaGroup/StreamSuites/README.md

 # StreamSuites

-StreamSuites is a modular, multi-platform livestream automation system designed to provide reliable, extensible tooling for creators operating across platforms such as Rumble, YouTube, Twitch, Discord, and others.
+StreamSuites is a modular, multi-platform livestream automation system.
+It is the single canonical runtime source for orchestrating streaming data-plane workers and control-plane automation across platforms such as Discord, YouTube, Twitch, Twitter/X, and Rumble.

 The project is built with a strong emphasis on:
 - deterministic behavior